Krista Kim

-Krista Kim is a Canadian-Korean contemporary artist whose works frequently use light, digital technology and sound.
-Kim produced a number of touring installations and displays, along with other works which have been sold as non-fungible tokens (NFTs), some in partnership with major corporations.
+Krista Kim is a Canadian-Korean contemporary artist and Vogue Singapore's metaverse editor known for incorporation of light, digital technology, and sound into her artistic creations.
+Her portfolio includes touring installations, displays, and the sale of non-fungible tokens (NFTs), some of which were developed in collaboration with major corporations.

+Early life and education

-Kim completed her undergraduate studies in Political Science at the University of Toronto and went on to receive a masters degree in fine arts at the LASALLE College of the Arts in Singapore in 2014.
+Kim was born to South Korean parents.
+She completed her undergraduate studies in political science at the University of Toronto and went on to receive a master's degree in fine arts at the LASALLE College of the Arts in Singapore in 2014.

+Career

 Kim refers to the overall concept of her art as Techism and includes techniques and media such as LED lights and gradients to create works.